-Since Borneo is ruled by three countries - Malaysia, Indonesia & Brunei, it's better to sub-divide the island in order to get a better understanding of its economy.
+Since Borneo is ruled by three countries - Malaysia, Indonesia & Brunei, it's better to sub-divide the island to understand the economy better.

 Brunei, the abode of peace, is officially known as the Nation of Brunei.
-It is situated on the north coast of the island of Borneo and the only sovereign state totally enjoying the position of being the complete part of the island.
+It is situated on the north coast of the island of Borneo and the only sovereign state enjoying the position of being the whole part of the island.

-The state enjoys a small economy, but it’s an example of small, but wealthy economy.
-It is duly influenced by a combination of domestic and foreign entrepreneurship, government regulation, welfare measures and village tradition.
+The state enjoys a wealthy economy.
+It is duly influenced by a combination of domestic and foreign entrepreneurship, government regulation, welfare measures, and village tradition.

-Timber export was the main resource of Sabah's economy, but with efforts to save forests and its flora and fauna, palm oil trade has emerged as an alternative trade.
-Other agricultural products that Sabah trades in, includes rubber and cacao along with fisheries and vegetables.
-With time, tourism industry has turned out to be the second largest contributor to the economy.
+Timber export was the primary resource of Sabah's economy, but with efforts to save forests and its flora and fauna, the palm oil trade has emerged as an alternative trade.
+Other agricultural products that Sabah trades in include rubber and cacao, along with fisheries and vegetables.
+With time, the tourism industry has turned out to be the second-largest contributor to the economy.

-In the 70s, Sabah was one of the richest states in the Malaysian Federation next to Selangor, but with time, today it is Malaysia's poorest states.
+In the 70s, Sabah was one of the wealthiest states in the Malaysian Federation next to Selangor, but with time, today it is Malaysia's poorest state.
 It hasn't been able to make full use of its natural resources.
-It has one of the lowest average incomes and ironically highest cost of living in Malaysia.
-The poverty level at 16% is three times more than the national average.
-The reason is the inequitable distribution of wealth by the Federal Government; prejudice towards Sabah and illegal immigration from other countries such East Timor, Indonesia and Philippines.
+It has one of the lowest average incomes and, ironically highest cost of living in Malaysia.

-Situation is improving, with funds assigned to the state being increased and concentration diverted to developing rural areas, transportation, infrastructure, and sectors such as agriculture, manufacturing and tourism, which contribute to its economy.
+The situation is improving, with funds assigned to the state being increased and concentration diverted to developing rural areas, transportation, infrastructures, and sectors such as agriculture, manufacturing, and tourism, contributing to its economy.

 The state's economy is also influenced by its rising tourism industry.
-Almost every year the state witnesses a drastic increase in number of tourists visiting Sarawak.
-This is because of direct flights from countries like Japan and South Korea.
-Main attractions in Sarawak include the Kuching city, the Gunung Mulu National Park and the Rainforest World Music Festival.
+Almost every year, the state witnesses a drastic increase in the number of tourists visiting Sarawak.
+Sarawak's main attractions include the Kuching city, the Gunung Mulu National Park, and the Rainforest World Music Festival.

-Around 73% of the island of Borneo is covered by Kalimantan, the Indonesian territory, which is sub-divided into four major parts such as East Kalimantan, West Kalimantan, North Kalimantan and South Kalimantan.
+Around 73% of the island of Borneo is covered by Kalimantan, the Indonesian territory, which is sub-divided into four major parts - East Kalimantan, West Kalimantan, North and South Kalimantan.

-Economy of East Kalimantan is totally dependent on natural resources such as oilfield exploration, natural gas as well as coal and gold mining.
-Balikpapan consists of huge oil refinery restated by Indonesia Governance.
+East Kalimantan's economy depends upon natural resources such as oil, natural gas, coal and gold mining.
+Balikpapan consists of a huge oil refinery restated by Indonesia Governance.

-Economy of South Kalimantan is supported by many economic sectors.
-Agricultural sectors include rice, corn, peanuts, soybeans, coconut, rubber, cloves and cacao.
-Livestock, fish products and forestry sector have a major role in the economy of south Kalimantan.
+Many economic sectors support the economy of South Kalimantan.
+Agricultural sectors include rice, corn, peanuts, soybeans, coconut, rubber, cloves, and cacao.
+Livestock, fish products, and the forestry sector have a significant role in the economy of South Kalimantan.